 Also known as a point-and-shoot camera.
 A compact camera is an inexpensive entry-level camera for the amateur digital photographer.

 These cameras are small and lightweight.
 They usually come with standard, automatic settings.
 They tend to be smaller as they don’t have an optical viewfinder.

 They are the most user friendly of the types of cameras options.
 You frame your subject and press the button.
 The camera does all the work.
 It assesses the scene and determines a correct exposure.

 Compact cameras have a built-in flash and a zoom lens.
 They also come with an LCD screen.
 You can view your scene before pressing the button to take the picture.

 Many of these cameras even have some manual functions.
 These allow you to have more control over your photography.

-But these cameras are all about ease of use.
+But these types of cameras are all about ease of use.
 They won’t give you control over every camera setting.
 Some models also offer the ability to change lenses.